 – When you are ready, select ‘Continue’.
 You may then be prompted to enter your 2-factor authentication method.

 After the withdrawal confirmation, your Great British Pounds will reach your bank account, credit or debit card.
 Any withdrawals will be displayed under your Recent Withdrawal History.

 Binance is a leading global cryptocurrency exchange platform that offers a secure and user-friendly environment for buying, selling, and trading a wide variety of cryptocurrencies.
 Originally founded in China in 2017, Binance has since established a strong presence in the UK market, catering to the growing demand for digital asset services among UK investors.

 The platform enables users to access popular cryptocurrencies such as Bitcoin, Ethereum, and many others while providing competitive trading fees and advanced trading features.
 By focusing on compliance with local regulations, Binance aims to offer UK investors a safe and reliable platform for their cryptocurrency needs.

 Binance to Stop UK Withdrawals & Deposits

-Binance announced via email on March 13th 2023, that it will cease processing GBP withdrawals and deposits for UK investors.
-Fortunately, for UK Binance customers, deposits and withdrawals will continue functioning as normal until May 22nd 2023.
+Binance announced via email on March 13th 2023 that it will cease processing GBP withdrawals and deposits for UK investors.
+Fortunately, for UK Binance customers, deposits and withdrawals will continue functioning normally until May 22nd 2023.

 A spokesperson reassured Binance customers and explained that all other methods for depositing and withdrawing fiat currencies, as well as buying and selling crypto on Binance.com, will continue as usual.
 This includes bank transfers using supported fiat currencies and transactions via credit or debit cards.